 I will be the first to admit that I am really glad that I am practicing on horses in modern times, as opposed to just about any other times.
 For example, sedatives, the drugs that make horses sleepy, are wonderful, because they make horses so much easier to work on.

-Still, sometimes modern sedatives aren’t quite enough, or sometimes you don’t want to sedate a horse that you’re working on.
+Still, sometimes modern sedatives aren’t quite enough, or sometimes you don’t want to sedate a horse that you’re working on (maybe it’s at a horse show, for example).
 In those times, older methods of restraint may work just great.
 One of the more curious of those methods is the nose twitch (or just twitch).

 SCHOLARLY ASIDE: I was curious why it’s called a twitch, so I started looking around.
 Not as easy to find the origin of the word as you might think: Google was useless.
 My copy of the Oxford English Dictionary (yes, my innate curiosity can make me a bit nerdy at times) helped some, showing the first reference of the word in horses to come in 1623 .
 But it was my 1933 copy of the Oxford Universal dictionary that had this obscure definition: “4.
 To pinch or pull at as with pincers or the like; to nip; to hurt or pain as by doing this.”
-So, there you go, a horse twitch does that.
+So, there you go (although how much pain it causes a horse is an interesting discussion, as you’ll see below).

-If you haven’t seen a twitch being applied, here’s a quick video clip.
+BY THE WAY: If you haven’t seen a twitch being applied, here’s a link to a quick video clip on the procedure: https://www.youtube.com/watch?v=78yK3c4tNuM

 NOTE: The video clip, above, shows just one kind of twitch.
 I’ve seen twitches made with metal chain, bicycle chain, baling twine, and all kinds of rope.
 I’ve seen handles made from baseball bats, old axes, hickory sticks, and broom handles.
 There are metal “humane” twitches, which can be used by one person, some of which clip to the halter, and others of which secure themselves.
-And they all essentially do the same thing: they pinch the horse’s muzzle (although I’ve also seen them put on a horse’s ear).
+And they all essentially do the same thing: they pinch the horse’s muzzle (although I’ve also seen them put on a horse’s ear, which I wouldn’t advise unless you just want your horse to be head shy).

 Now you look at this video, and you think, “OK, what’s going on here?
 You just tighten a loop of rope around a horse’s nose, and he’ll just stand there?”